Minnesota entrepreneur says he was swindled in Dubai World's Fair deal

 "When you're not corrupt, you get fooled because you're not used to corruption," said Gharwal, 62, who has spent more than a year trying to get back some of what was lost.

-Their investment was improperly used to line the pockets of others, according to a June complaint filed by the attorney general for the District of Columbia.
+Their investment was improperly used to line the pockets of others, according to a civil complaint filed in June by the attorney general for the District of Columbia.
 It names failed nonprofit Pavilion USA and its founders, alleging they mismanaged the nonprofit and improperly paid themselves more than $360,000.

 "When you trust people, sometimes bad things happen," Gharwal said.